-- Critique of Media: It can identify how groups in society such as women and people of color are represented in the media to help us understand systemic racism and sexism.
+- Critique of Media: It can identify how groups in society such as women and people of color are represented in the media to help us understand systemic racism and sexism, and can help expose media bias.

 - Media Campaign Research: It can also help media companies identify gaps in the advertising landscape to better promote their own products.